 You will receive radiotherapy daily.
 You will be set up in the same position as your planning appointment.
-It will take 10-25 minutes for your treatment.
+It will take 20 to 30 minutes for your treatment.

 At the planning appointment you would have been given instructions and a fridge magnet on how to prepare for your treatment.